 They’re not just reading, however.
-There is writing as well, perhaps with a red pen on a printout, or by making notes on an electronic copy.
-They also need to take the time to express themselves clearly in those notes, to ensure the author will be able to understand the logic of the comments and have enough information to make well-informed decisions about the recommendations.
+There is writing as well, perhaps with a red pen on a printout or making notes on an electronic copy.
+They also need to take the time to express themselves clearly in those notes to ensure the author will understand the logic of the comments and have enough information to make well-informed decisions about the recommendations.

-A good editor will also take the time to express themselves graciously in a way that presents options and shows respect for the author.
+A good editor will also take the time to express themselves graciously to present options and show respect for the author.

-As well as all this reading and writing, editors are also doing other tasks, depending on the editing phase they are tackling.
+Along with all the reading, writing and editing by the editors, they are doing other tasks, depending on the editing phase they are tackling.